RashiG123/TSF/README.md

 # TSF
-I am Rashi an undergraduate student studying Statistics This is my code for my task whilst interning for The Sparks Foundation in it's GRIP
+I am Rashi a Statistics undergraduate student
+This is the code for my task whilst interning for The Sparks Foundation in it's GRIP